Charles Chapman Grafton: Episcopate

 Grafton was consecrated bishop on April 25, 1889, at the Cathedral Church of St. Paul the Apostle, Fond du Lac, Wisconsin by William E. McLaren, Bishop of Chicago; Alexander Burgess, Bishop of Quincy; and George F. Seymour, Bishop of Springfield.
 During his tenure as bishop, Grafton spearheaded a great expansion the Episcopal Diocese of Fond du Lac, much of it driven by contributing much of his own personal wealth and soliciting contributions from many of his wealthy friends back east.
 He also left behind a legacy of printed works, sermons and essays.

 In 1900 Grafton was chief consecrator of Reginald Heber Weller as bishop coadjutor of Fond Du Lac.
 The liturgy of the consecration was controversial.
-The Russian Orthodox bishop of Alaska, Saint Tikhon was present as well as Antoni Kozlowski of the Polish National Catholic Church.
+Patriarch Tikhon of Moscow, then the Russian Orthodox bishop of Alaska, was present, as well as Antoni Kozlowski of the Polish National Catholic Church.
 Grafton was photographed with these other bishops wearing copes and miters (which was not widely accepted in the Episcopal Church at that time).
 The photo became known as the "Fond du Lac Circus".